-A: In most cases study procedures are paid for by the pharmaceutical company sponsoring the study.
+A: Study procedures are paid for by the pharmaceutical company sponsoring the study.
 Those procedures and tests are done at no cost to you or your insurance.
-In some cases you may be paid for your time and travel during study participation with a stipend after each completed visit.
+In most cases you may be paid for your time and travel during study participation with a stipend after each completed visit.

 A: Pharmaceutical companies sponsor studies in order to collect data to present to the FDA for drug approval.
 The pharmaceutical company with guidance from the FDA develops a protocol which is a document that details every aspect of the study conduct.
 The protocol defines the population of volunteers who can participate with specific inclusion and exclusion criteria.
 Most studies require that potential volunteers undergo some type of screening to assure they meet all inclusion criteria and no exclusion criteria before they are officially enrolled in the study or start study medication.